 How beautiful the sun is on warm evenings!
 How deep space is!
 How powerful is the heart!
 Bending over you, queen of adored ones, I thought I breathed the perfume of your blood.
 How beautiful the sun is on warm evenings! ...
 I know the art of evoking happy moments, and live again my past curled up in your lap.
 For what is the good of seeking your languorous beauty elsewhere than in your dear body and in your so gentle heart?
 I know the art of evoking happy moments.

-now we cannot go anywhere
+and worth the trip, which it was, but now we cannot go anywhere

 Hamlet: What a piece of work is a man, how noble in reason, how